Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:

- * Note that, as prerequisite, a windows system is required and the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+ * Note that, as prerequisite, a windows system is required and the [Lightstreamer - Stock-List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out the project and follow the installation instructions provided with it.
  * Launch Lightstreamer Server.
  * Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-dotnet/releases) of this project and extract the application installer (look for a `setup.exe` file).
  * Execute the downloaded file `setup.exe` to install the application.